evilstreak/markdown-js/README.md

 [Gruber]: http://daringfireball.net/projects/markdown/syntax
 [Maruku]: http://maruku.rubyforge.org/maruku.html

-## Running tests
+## Running Tests

-To run the tests under node you will need tap installed (it's listed as a `devDependencies` so `npm install` from the checkout should be enough), then do
+To run the tests under Node you will need tap installed (it's listed as a `devDependencies` so `npm install` from the checkout should be enough), then do

     $ npm test

 ## Contributing

-Do the usual github fork and pull request dance.
+Do the usual GitHub fork and pull request dance.
 Add yourself to the contributors section of [package.json] too if you want to.

 [package.json]: https://github.com/evilstreak/markdown-js/blob/master/package.json